L-Loreti/Wine-Quality-Classifier/README-en.md

     Overview of the project
 </b></h2>

 The correct classification of wine quality is extremely important for producers and distributors, as the sale of incorrectly classified wines can result in refunds to the company.
-For this reason, I developed a machine learning algorithm that can be customized for different business cases.
-The overall accuracy of the algorithm was almost 74%, assuming that all wine qualities have the same importance, which is not always the case, because if a merchant sells more wines of a specific quality, it is important that they have better classification performance in that category rather than others, reducing the cost of reimbursement.
+For this reason, I developed a machine learning algorithm that can be customized for different business cases. <b>The overall accuracy of the algorithm was approximately 75%</b>, assuming that all wine qualities have the same importance, which is not always the case, because if a merchant sells more wines of a specific quality, it is important that they have better classification performance in that category rather than others, reducing the cost of reimbursement.
 The customization of the algorithm is explained in the section Testing and fine-tuning the model.

 I used the Wine Quality Database provided by the article “[Modeling wine preferences by data mining from physicochemical properties](https://www.sciencedirect.com/science/article/abs/pii/S0167923609001377?via%3Dihub).”
 The researchers used the Support Vector Machine (SVM) algorithm to predict wine quality, but did not achieve good results, with an accuracy of approximately 63%.
 This shows that predicting wine quality is not an easy task, and may be due to the unbalanced distribution of data, as I discuss in the section “Data Manipulation.”